ryukirisame/learningRedis/learning.md

 #### Advanced Behavior: Watching multiple lists

 This is where blocking operations get really useful.
 A single consumer can watch several queues at once and respond to whichever has data first.
 This allows us to build a **priority queue** system completely out of the box.
+(Remember: The priority queue for processes in OS, not the min/max heap one)

 ```bash
 BLPOP high-priority normal-priority low-priority 0